aokray/F4A/README.md

 ## Stage 2: Project Setup

+1.)
 Clone this repository, or download the code into a single folder.

+2.)
 Download and unzip [Tabulator](http://tabulator.info/) v4.9 (older/newer versions may work, but 4.9 certainly works) into the static/ folder.

+3.)
 Modify the database.ini file to match your database's credentials

-Download data (suggested: [http://okray.ml/data](http://okray.ml/data)) and load the CSV files into the "datasets/" folder.
+4.)
+Download data (suggested/see for a template of data format: [http://okray.ml/data](http://okray.ml/data)) and load the CSV files into the "datasets/" folder.
 - Each dataset requires:
     - 1.)
 The dataset itself (as a CSV file for now)
     - 2.) *n* rows of training index sets, where the number of columns is the number of instances in the training set and each entry is the index of a training sample.